SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <details>Answer: d</details>
 <br>

 #### Q17.
-To plan and manage IT assets, to maximize value, control costs, manage risks, and meet regulatory requirements are a key purpose of which practice?
+To plan and manage IT assets, to maximise value, control costs, manage risks, and meet regulatory requirements are a key purpose of which practice?
 - a) Supplier management
 - b) IT asset management
 - c) Change enablement